costycnc/test-compile-esp8285/28.12.2018/README.md

+Undertand how make bin file for esp8285 manually ...

+I try to understand how arduino make bin file... and i understand that is 3 stages ... cpp to o > o to elf > elf to bin

+I begin with:

 run compile_cpp_to_o.bat ... will compile test.cpp to test.cpp.d (contain library address) and test.cpp.o  (contain compiled code)

 In compile_o_to_elf_tot.bat i run :